CaptainCrowbar/unicorn-lib/unicorn/intro.md

 individual functions.

-Functions that take a callback function as an argument will propagate any exceptions thrown by that function.
+Functions that take a callback function as an argument will propagate any exceptions thrown by the callback.

 Functions that accept UTF iterator arguments (see the [`unicorn/utf`](utf.html) module) can throw `EncodingError` if invalid Unicode is encountered and the appropriate error handling flag was selected when the iterators were created.

+If a function is documented as throwing a specific exception class, it may actually throw a class derived from that one.

 Any other exceptions that a function might throw are described in that function's description.
-If a function is not marked `noexcept`, but its documentation does not explicitly mention any exceptions, then it may throw `std::bad_alloc`, and possibly `Unicorn::EncodingError` if it implicitly does a checked encoding connversion, but will not throw anything else.
+If a function is not marked `noexcept`, but its documentation does not explicitly mention any exceptions, then it may throw `std::bad_alloc`, and possibly `Unicorn::EncodingError` if it implicitly does a checked encoding conversion, but will not throw anything else.

 ## Building Unicorn ##